Tel: +44 (0) 1224 582948

 Last updated :

-His Majesty’s Theatre is designed by Frank Matcham and opened in 1906.
+His Majesty’s Theatre was designed by Frank Matcham and opened in 1906.
 It has one of the UK’s most impressive auditoriums, in which the attendees are very close and personal with what they are enjoying.

-About: We are regular theatre goers and we are lucky to have such a brilliant place on the doorstep.
+About: We are regular theatregoers, and we are lucky to have such a brilliant place on the doorstep.
 We use our website design Aberdeen to fund our theatre habit.

 The venue was built to replace Her Majesty’s Theatre, known as the Tivoli Theatre, which is located on Guild Street.
 More space and better facilities for guests were required, so the His Majesty’s project was initiated.

 The project was proudly built using almost all local contractors and servicemen.
-In 1906 things were done differently, and local trades were used in most projects across Aberdeen, Scotland and the UK.
+In 1906, things were done differently, and local trades were used in most projects across Aberdeen, Scotland and the UK.

 James Donald bought the cinema in 1933.
 Under his control, the theatre was renovated with a revolving stage.
-These days revolving stages are commonplace, but at the time, it was the only one in Scotland and one of a few globally.
+These days, revolving stages are commonplace, but at the time, it was the only one in Scotland and one of a few globally.

-In 2005 a major renovation was completed.
+In 2005, a major renovation was completed.
 With an £8 million investment, a huge glass structure was created at the front of the building.
-It looks out onto Union Terrace Gardens, which a park centrally located in the heart of the city.
+It looks out onto Union Terrace Gardens, which is a park centrally located in the heart of the city.
 It now features a very popular restaurant.
 The glass is stunning and a great addition to the main theatre building.

 Whilst being completed, the theatre didn’t want a standstill.
 It temporarily relocated to the Hilton Campus, which is part of Aberdeen University.